Rush Limbaugh, the Excellence in Broadcasting Network.

 Yes, they are, Charlie.

-The Republicans are, because that's what you people tell them they ought to do.
+The Republicans are because that's what you people tell them they ought to do.

-But part of the people want people to get along.
+People want people to get along.

-Okay, so everything got along.
+Okay, so everybody got along.

 They went bipartisan.